VaLeXaR/wp-multilang/readme.txt

 To enable translation pass an empty array in php `array()` or empty object in json `{}`.
 Supports translation multilevel array of options, custom fields and post_content.

-Since localization files nucleus.
 Supports the removal of established localizations.
 Has the ability to add your own localizations.

 Supports translation via GET parameter.
 Add in the GET parameter `lang` code desired language.

-Supports clean database of translations when removing plugins.
+Supports clean database of translations when removing the plugin.

 Ideal for developers.